berteotti/best-fees/README.md

 Volatility can harm LPs with impermanent loss.

-By taking that into account we can make fees better.

 ## **Impact**

 There is a need for incentives in high volatiliy times, by making fees dynamic based on volatility we increase fees on high volatility times making pools more attractive to LPs.